susaahu/susaahu/README.md

 ### Hi there 👋

 I am a trained cancer researcher with customer success experience in digital health care and a passion for data.
-Now I am ready to take steps and make data a bigger part of my work life.
+Now I am ready to take steps and make data an even bigger part of my work life.

 In my career, I have always generated and worked with data.
 In recent times, I even created dashboards for our clinical clients.
 Work that I enjoyed doing.
 I brushed up my SQL knowledge and took the IBM Data Science specification.
 The foundation is laid out.
 Now I have to maintain and train the muscle.